joseph-flinn/site/frontend/posts/startup-2025-rfds.md

 From _Deep Dive_, the RFD can end up in four states:

 _Deep Dive_: When more discussion is needed and the item is added to the next meeting and stays in the _Deep Dive_ state.
-_Committed_: Where it is decided that the work needs to be done, but does not have an owner _In Progress_: Where someone takes immediate ownership of the RFD to start work
+_Committed_: Where it is decided that the work needs to be done, but does not have an owner.
+_In Progress_: Where someone takes immediate ownership of the RFD to start work.
-_Abandoned_: Where it is closed and archived
+_Abandoned_: Where it is closed and archived.

 #### Committed